pangeo-data/xcmocean/README.md

 ## Installation:

-You can pip install direct from this github repo.
-This is probably the easiest way to do install at the moment.
+You can pip install:
 ```
-pip install git+git://github.com/pangeo-data/xcmocean
+pip install xcmocean
 ```

 It is also now available on PyPI so you can simply `pip install xcmocean`.